 Take a walking journey through half a million glimmering Christmas lights, 50 spectacular Christmas trees, thousands of poinsettias, and dancing fountains at A Longwood Christmas.
 Enjoy carolers strolling about the twinkling gardens and join in a Christmas carol sing-a-long in the twinkling wonderland.
 A Longwood Christmas is sure to raise your holiday spirits.

-A Longwood Christmas is nominated as one of USA Today's Best Botanical Garden Holiday Light Displays in 2020.
-It runs through January 10, 2021.
+A Longwood Christmas was nominated as one of USA Today’s Best Botanical Garden Holiday Light Displays in 2020.
+It runs from November 18 through January 8, 2023.

 Travel Tip: Longwood Gardens has timed entrance tickets.
 Be sure to order your tickets online for the time you want to visit.

 Overly’s Country Christmas is a drive-through country Christmas light display in Greensburg.
 It is about 40 miles southeast of Pittsburgh.
 In 2020, they expanded the driving route with new, mesmerizing light displays to capture even more holiday magic.
 Listen to Christmas carols over your car radio as you drive through the winter wonderland of lights.
 Keep a close watch for the Grinch.
 He may be hiding behind a light display.

 Enjoy their old-fashioned walk-through Christmas Village, including live animals, horse-drawn sleigh and wagon rides, food vendors, and more.
 Overly’s Country Christmas runs Thursdays through Sundays till December 30.
 (Closed on Thanksgiving, Christmas Eve, and Christmas Day.)

 5. Phipps Conservatory Holiday Magic And Winter Flower Show

 The Holiday Magic and the Winter Flower Show at Phipps Conservatory is sure to put you in a holiday mood!
 I visit it every year.